 Why Is My Teenage Daughter Always In Her Room?

-If it’s late afternoon on a Sunday and your teenage daughter has yet to surface from the depths of her bedroom, you’re undoubtedly going to be worried whether something is going wrong in her life to make her crave isolation.
+If it’s late afternoon on a Sunday and your teenage daughter has yet to surface from the depths of her bedroom, you’re undoubtedly going to ask yourself, why is my teenage daughter always in her room?
+You may also be worried whether something is going wrong in her life to make her crave isolation.

 Why Is My Teenage Daughter Always In Her Room?

-Or, like any other teenager in the world, she may be craving some peace to get on with her life.
+Or, like any other teenager in the world, she may be craving some peace to get on with her life and want to have personal space to relieve stress.

 She Wants Privacy